gslab-econ/template/README.md

 ##### What do I put in `user-config.yaml`?

 There's no "default" for `user-config.yaml` because it depends on system specifications and user preferences.
-Two things we do recommend keeping in `user-config.yaml` are the name of your Stata executable—which we'll prompt you to enter if necessary—and the location of a [SCons cache directory](http://scons.org/doc/2.0.1/HTML/scons-user/c4213.html)—if you have one.
-A Mac example where Example_User is running a factory-fresh StataMP and has local access to a directory named cache/template on Dropbox would be
+Three things we do recommend keeping in `user-config.yaml` are the name of your Stata executable, the location of a [SCons cache directory](http://scons.org/doc/2.0.1/HTML/scons-user/c4213.html), and the location of a release directory.
+These fields don't have to be specified if you're not using them, and we'll prompt you for their values at runtime if you've forgotten to specify them and they're necessary.
+A Mac example where Example_User is running a factory-fresh StataMP and has local access to a directories named cache/template and release on Dropbox would be

 ```YAML
 stata_executable: statamp
 cache_directory: /Users/Example_User/Dropbox/cache/template
 release_directory: /Users/Example_User/Dropbox/release/
 ```

+##### How do I handle data external to my repository?

+We are agnostic about how you incorporate external data into the template.
+There's no custom builder for these assets, by design.
+Our suggestions:

+* When a large dataset is stored locally, `user-config.yaml` can include an entry specifying the user-specific path to that dataset.
+The key of the entry should be constant across users and documented in the top-level readme of the repository.

+* When a large dataset is stored externally, there are a few options.
+    * The top-level readme can specify manual download and storage instructions.
+This is simple, easy to customize, and unlikely to cause errors during a SCons build.
+It does, however, require each user to successfully download the same dataset, perhaps in an unstructured manner.
+    * The download can be incorporated into the SCons build.
+We either execute a program to transfer data (e.g., `rsync` or `rclone`) directly in a standard SCons command or from within a script executed by one of our custom builders.
+These methods have the benefits of automation and dependency tracking, but they can introduce idiosyncratic errors if the download steps are prone to failure.
+    * Regardless of the download method, the path to the dataset should be added to `constant.yaml` and `.gitignore` if it is stored within the repository and to `user-config.yaml` if it is stored elsewhere.

 ##### Can I use other software for data analysis?